pastoriomarco/thor_llm/README.md

 # thor_llm

-**End-to-end runbook** to starts a working setup with Qwen3-Coder-Next-NVFP4 on Jetson Thor.
+**End-to-end runbook** to start a working setup with Qwen3-Coder-Next-NVFP4 on Jetson Thor.

 ---